pbnj/awesome-podcasts/README.md

 > Podcasts related to .NET and Windows Development

 - [.NET Rocks](http://www.dotnetrocks.com/) - A weekly talk show for anyone interested in programming on the Microsoft .NET platform.
 The shows range from introductory information to hardcore geekiness.
+- [MS Dev Show](http://msdevshow.com/) - The MS Dev Show is THE podcast for Microsoft developers covering news and topics such as Azure (cloud), Windows, and cross-platform development using MS tools.

 ## Elixir